nixworks/public/news/2010/09/23/README.md

 ##### Pakistan
 ### [Pakistani scientist Aafia Siddiqui is sentenced to 86 years in jail in a New York federal court for trying to kill United States soldiers in Afghanistan. ](/news/2010/09/23/pakistani-scientist-aafia-siddiqui-is-sentenced-to-86-years-in-jail-in-a-new-york-federal-court-for-trying-to-kill-united-states-soldiers-in.md)
-_Context: Pakistan, United States, Aafia Siddiqui, Afghan, New York_
+_Context: Aafia Siddiqui, Pakistan, Afghan, New York, United States_

 ##### North Korea
 ### [North Korea reshuffles senior officials days ahead of a meeting of the Korean Workers' Party expected to lead to a transition of power from Kim Jong-il to his son Kim Jong-un. ](/news/2010/09/23/north-korea-reshuffles-senior-officials-days-ahead-of-a-meeting-of-the-korean-workers-party-expected-to-lead-to-a-transition-of-power-from.md)
-_Context: Korean Workers' Party, Kim Jong-un, Kim Jong-il, North Korea_
+_Context: Kim Jong-un, Korean Workers' Party, Kim Jong-il, North Korea_

 ##### Guinea
 ### [The election commission in Guinea proposes 10 October as a revised date for the presidential run-off election. ](/news/2010/09/23/the-election-commission-in-guinea-proposes-10-october-as-a-revised-date-for-the-presidential-run-off-election.md)